Double coffee

 [MADISON] Well, I propose the Potomac

-[JEFFERSON] And you'll provide him his votes?
+[JEFFERSON] And you'll provide him with his votes?

-[MADISON] Well, we'll see how it goes
+[MADISON] Well, we'll see how it goes.

 [JEFFERSON] Let's go